Jwan622/dbt-practice/docs/notes_while_writing_dbt_models.md

 These are notes I took for myself while writing the models.
 Also, I left some questions I need to answer for myself that came up over the course of development of the dbt models

 ## Ticket Sales models
-- What's the diff between extract and date_trunc functions for getting the day.
-Which do I want and why.
+- I threw all the info in one model and it passed the eyeball test.
+This was more straightforward.
+Writing the tests were a bit harder.

 ### Results for Ticket Sales Query

-It seemed odd to me that the daily total tickets increased over time which made me believe I was accidentally aggregating instead of just counting tickets day by day... but it seems to checkout when I run simple where queries.
+It seemed odd to me that the daily total tickets increased over time which made me believe I was accidentally aggregating instead of just counting tickets day by day... but it seems to checkout when I run simple `where` queries.
 Below are the results for day 2 and 3:

 ```postgresql
 bookings=# select * from bookings where DATE_TRUNC('day',book_date) = '2017-04-22'